hiiamboris/red-wiki/[LINKS]-Design-questions.md

 #### Core: how to solve inelegancies and dangers of `error? try`, `attempt` and `catch` on *arbitrary* code?
 - [The flaw of `error? try` approach #3755](https://github.com/red/red/issues/3755)

-#### Web: how should cached versions of remote files be named (considering user friendliness, pathname length, sinitization of invalid chars)?
+#### Web: how should cached versions of remote files be named (considering user-friendliness, pathname length, sanitization of invalid chars)?
 - [Discussion in the PR 3124](https://github.com/red/red/pull/3124)

 #### Core: should operators use the result from funcs with literal arguments? (if `f: func [:x][x * 2]`, should `f 1 + 2` be equivalent to `(f 1) + 2`?)